HACCP Audit Preparation: What Every Business Needs to Know

 The first step involves understanding the seven core HACCP principles.
 These include the following:

-• Establish critical limits: Set minimum or maximum limits to ensure each CCP is under control.
-For example, food must be stored at ideal temperatures.
+- Establish critical limits: Set minimum or maximum limits to make sure each CCP is under control and hazards are reduced to an acceptable level.
+For example, food should be stored at ideal temperatures.

-• Set monitoring procedures: Define how and when to monitor each CCP to maintain food safety.
-You must also assign who will be responsible for keeping an eye on food production processes.
+- Set monitoring procedures: Define how and when to monitor each CCP to maintain food safety.
+You should also assign who will be responsible for keeping an eye on food production processes.

-• Set verification procedures: Make sure the entire system is functioning as planned with regular checks.
+- Set verification procedures: Make sure the entire food safety management system is functioning as planned with regular verification activities.

 2. Review Internal Practices